EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-global/vpn-global.md

 <b>intranetIP</b>
 The intranet IP address or range to be unbound.

+<b>netmask</b>
+The intranet IP or range's netmask to be unbound from vpn global.

+<b>intranetIP6</b>
+The intranet ip address or range to be unbound.

+<b>numaddr</b>
+The intranet ip or range's netmask to be unbound from vpn global.
+Minimum value: 1

 <b>staServer</b>
 Secure Ticketing Authority (STA) server to be removed, in the format 'http(s)://IP/FQDN/URLPATH'